George Smiley: Smiley in retirement

 Smiley was absent in the three le Carré novels of the 1980s.
 He re-surfaced for a penultimate time in 1990 when he appeared in The Secret Pilgrim, enjoying a happy retirement and in better spirits than his protege, the novel's narrator Ned, has ever seen him.
 Ned reveals that, shortly before the events of the book, he temporarily returned to the Circus to chair the "Fishing Rights Committee", a body set up to explore possible areas of co-operation between British and Russian intelligence services.
 The end of the book finds Smiley politely requesting that he never be brought out of retirement again, and departing for a vacation in Oceania.

+In 2010, whilst giving a talk about his life and works at the Sheldonian Theatre in Oxford, le Carré responded to an audience question about what became of Smiley by responding that although he would like to think of him as a Sherlock Holmesian figure, never having really retired, the character would now be "very old and getting past it - certainly in his 90s".
+He envisaged Smiley to be "keeping bees somewhere" still alive, but very much retired.

-Smiley appears in le Carré's 2017 novel A Legacy of Spies, set after 2010.
+The question was later answered definitively.
+Smiley appears in le Carré's 2017 novel A Legacy of Spies, set in 2014.
 At the end of the novel, which explores fallout from the events depicted in The Spy Who Came In from the Cold, Smiley meets with the novel's central character, Peter Guillam.
 The nonagenarian Smiley is now a resident of Freiburg, Germany, where he lives in a small apartment and conducts research at a library.
 The novel portrays him as still visited occasionally by his wife, Ann, and in touch with his old associate Jim Prideaux.
 Speaking with Guillam, he contends that his work had ultimately been for the benefit of Europe.